box-products/handbook/appendix-07-code-of-conduct.md

 ## Scope

-This Code of Conduct applies both within Basecamp during work hours and in public spaces when you're representing Basecamp.
-Examples of representing Basecamp in a public space include acting as a delegate at an online or offline event like a conference, posting on Basecamp branded social media, or participating in a Basecamp social event outside of work hours.
+This Code of Conduct applies both within SALT during work hours and in public spaces when you're representing SALT.
+Examples of representing SALT in a public space include acting as a delegate at an online or offline event like a conference, posting on SALT branded social media, or participating in a SALT social event outside of work hours.

 ## Enforcement

-If you notice someone acting inappropriately as described in the standards above, you can report it by contacting your manager or Andrea.
-Or you can complete a [complaint form](https://3.basecamp.com/2914079/buckets/34/documents/2006612007).
-You may choose to remain anonymous on the complaint form.
+If you notice someone acting inappropriately as described in the standards above, you can report it by contacting your manager or Jonathan.

 All complaints will be reviewed and investigated and will result in a response that is appropriate to the circumstances.
 Managers are required maintain your confidentiality however you choose to report an incident.